Kvn00000/PANDROIDE/README.md

     - [Final Scene MR Intro](#final-scene-mr-intro)

 ## Project Description
-This project demonstrates a simulation of collective movements in virtual reality, where users can interact with cubes and boids represented as paper planes.
+This project demonstrates a simulation of collective movements in virtual reality.
+Users can interact with cubes and boids represented as paper planes.
 An arena will spawn on a table and users can interact by grabbing objects or resizing cubes.

 ## Installation